-All subcontractors are invited to engage with Community Learning and Skills’ Observation of Teaching, Learning and Assessment and other quality assurance processes including standardisation, Internal/External Verification/Moderation, self-assessment and quality improvement plans.
+All sub-contractors are invited to engage with Community Learning and Skills’ Observation of Learning, Teaching and Assessment and other quality assurance processes including standardisation, Internal/External Verification/Moderation, self-assessment and quality improvement plans.

-The management fee retained includes the costs of managing and administering the subcontracting arrangements, the administration of paper and electronic learner records (required for funding returns), the management of lead contracts and the additional value offered to partners of access to quality improvement processes, management information expertise and advice, regular national updates regarding funding and policy guidance, administration of the AGE Grant process (if applicable) and access to local, regional and national networks.
+The management fee retained includes the costs of managing and administering the subcontracting arrangements, the administration of paper and electronic learner records (required for funding returns), the management of lead contracts and the additional value offered to partners of access to quality improvement processes, management information expertise and advice, regular national updates regarding funding and policy guidance, administration of the 16-18 incentive and AGE Grant processes (as applicable) and access to local, regional and national networks.

 Payments are made on a monthly basis in arrears following validation of activity through data agency funding returns.

-The policy is reviewed annually and in line with the publication of Skills Funding Agency and Education Funding Agency funding rules.
+The policy is reviewed annually and in line with the publication of the Education Skills Funding Agency funding rules.

 Please check back soon for the latest sub-contracting opportunities.